prash00b/RTOS_AIR_CANVAS/README.md

 ## Features
-- Draw something in the in air
+- Draw on the canvas using different colors and an eraser.
-- ✨Magic ✨
+- Object tracking based on color.
+- Shape prediction from an image.
-- Predict the shapes
+- Clear the canvas.
+- Toggle drawing mode.

-## Tech
+## Prerequisites

 It uses a number of open source projects to work properly:

 - [Python] - A versatile programming language used for building applications
-- [VS code] - A powerful text editor with features tailored for programming.
 - [Camera] - Either a phone camera or a webcam for capturing video.
 - [OpenCV] -An open-source computer vision library that will be used for object detection and tracking
 - [TensorFlow]- An open-source machine learning framework used for neural network operations.